Achievable logoAchievable logo

 Underwriting

-Premium rates are influenced by several factors, including:
+Premium rates depend on several factors, including:

 • Loss experience

-• The occupancy or operation involved
+• Occupancy or operation involved

 • Construction of the structure (for example, brick or frame)